-Your best defense is to live healthy and work with your doctor to help prevent liver problems or ease them if they do happen.
+Your best defense is to live a healthy lifestyle and to work with your doctor to take good care of your liver problems, or ease problems if they do happen.

-AAT deficiency is a rare disease that makes an enzyme in your liver work poorly.
-AAT protein is made in your liver.
-It usually travels through your bloodstream to protect your lungs and other organs from damage.
+Alpha-1 is a rare disease that makes an enzyme in your liver work poorly.
+Alpha-1 antitrypsin protein usually travels from your liver through your blood to protect your lungs and other organs.
 But if the proteins aren't the right shape, they can get stuck in your liver.

-If you are an adult whose liver is affected by AAT deficiency, you may have:
+If you are an adult whose liver is affected by alpha-1, you may have:

-A child born with AAT deficiency may have liver symptoms in the first weeks of life.
-See your child's doctor if your infant has the above symptoms or:
+A child born with alpha-1 may have liver symptoms in the first weeks of life.
+See your child's doctor if your baby has the above symptoms or:

 Liver symptoms may also appear when a child is older.
 These can include:

 Are You at Risk?

 Alpha-1 is hereditary.
 You can only get it if both your parents carry the faulty gene and pass it to you.
 If the gene is passed to you from only one parent, you will be a carrier and can pass the gene to your children.
 Very infrequently, carriers may develop significant liver and lung disease, with lung disease occurring mainly in smokers.